 #1: Consistent posting on your social media

 One thing a small business should never do is DISAPPEAR during the Summer.
-Even if you are relaxing on a beach somewhere; enjoying a drink with a little umbrella in it, take some time before you leave to schedule your Summer posts.
+Even if you are relaxing on a beach somewhere; enjoying a drink with a little umbrella in it, take some time before you leave to plan and schedule your Summer posts.
 There are so many automated tools out there that can help you with this task.
-Heck, Facebook has their own (free) posting scheduler available!
+Heck, Facebook has its own (free) posting scheduler available!
 So, take some time now to plan your Summer posts!

 #2: Learn something new or update existing skills